What Hyundai certified collision repair actually means

 How shops become certified Hyundai repair shops

-A shop interested in the Hyundai certification applies through Hyundai Motor America or its regional representatives.
-Hyundai then assesses the shop's equipment, staffing, and training against the program's baseline.
-Gaps must be closed before certification is granted, which is why not every general collision shop qualifies, even a well-regarded one.
-The equipment investment alone can be substantial, which explains why certified shops are not evenly distributed across all markets.
+Shops apply through Hyundai Motor America or regional representatives.
+Hyundai checks the applicant's equipment, staffing, and training against program requirements.
+Any gaps have to be closed before certification is granted — which is why not every well-regarded shop qualifies.
+The equipment investment alone can be substantial, which explains why certified shops aren't evenly distributed across all markets.

 OEM vs. aftermarket parts: what Hyundai owners should understand

-Hyundai OEM parts are made to the same specifications as the parts originally installed on the vehicle.
-They are manufactured to match exact dimensions, material grades, and coatings.
-Because they are built to fit a specific model, they typically require less adjustment during installation and are more likely to preserve the vehicle's original structural performance in a subsequent collision.
+Hyundai OEM parts are manufactured to the same specifications as original components — matching exact dimensions, material grades, and coatings.
+They typically need less adjustment during installation and preserve the vehicle's original structural performance if it's in another collision.

-Hyundai's certification program requires OEM parts.
-That requirement is one of the core distinctions between a certified shop and a standard repair facility.
+Hyundai's certification program requires OEM parts, which is one of the key things that separates certified shops from standard repair facilities.

 What happens with your warranty?